 - 4.5.8.4.1 Interchangeability function firing semi-automatic.
-Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the fixture in accordance with Drawing 11837943 or a Government-approved equivalent fixture using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533. - 4.5.8.4.2 Interchangeability function firing automatic.
+Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the fixture in accordance with Drawing 11837943 or a Government-approved equivalent fixture using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533. - 4.5.8.4.2 Interchangeability function firing burst.
 Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the stand in accordance with Drawing 11837945 or a Government-approved equivalent stand using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533.
-The selector lever shall be set on "AUTO" for continuous burst firing.
-The weapon shall be fired using a fully loaded 30 round magazine by pulling the trigger and holding rearward until all 30 rounds from the magazine have been fired. - 4.5.8.5 Interchangeability cyclic rate of fire.
-The cyclic rate of fire measurement shall be taken during the function firing automatic test (see 4.5.8.4.2), on a minimum of twenty (20) round continuous burst when using a 30 round magazine, while the selector lever is set on "AUTO".
+The selector lever shall be set on "BURST" for burst firing.
+The M4 shall be fired using a fully loaded 30 round magazine by pulling the trigger.
+The first trigger pull shall fire one, two or three rounds.
+Each successive trigger pull shall fire three (3) rounds as long as the trigger is held fully rearward during the entire three (3) round burst.
+The last trigger pull when the magazine is emptied shall be a one, two or three round burst. - 4.5.8.5 Interchangeability cyclic rate of fire.
+The cyclic rate of fire measurement shall be taken during the function firing burst test (see 4.5.8.4.2), on a three round burst, occurring on the fourth or fifth trigger pull when using a 30 round magazine, while the selector lever is set on "BURST".
 The cyclic rate of fire shall be measured using test equipment in accordance with Drawing 8443572.